 The argument on semantics is mainly along the lines of that by Jaffar and Lassez [7].
 Here we summarize the differences.
-We separated the constraint symbols from the predicate symbols.
-In general, a CAL programmer knows what function symbols and constraint symbols mean, but does not know how the system solves constraints.
-In this sense, these symbols are builtin in CAL.
-On the other hand, a programmer must know all about the predicate symbols because he introduces the symbols.
-Therefore, the semantics of constraint symbols and function symbols should be given a priori as a structure, while predicate symbols should be defined by a programmer.
-In this situation, separating the symbols at the beginning enables us to define the semantics naturally.
+We separated the constraint symbols from the predicate symbols for discussing the semantics naturally.
 In [7], the constraints are supposed to go ahead of the other literals in a clause.
 For flexibility, we did not assume this.
 We did not discuss finite definability, solution compactness, or satisfaction completeness, since we are not very interested in negation as failure, in particular, in CLP.
 There are many predicates which do not fit negation as failure.
 Even if a predicate fits such negation, there is most likely to be a decision procedure for the predicate, and in such a case, it seems to be more natural in CLP to incorporate the decision procedure into the constraint solver.
 Instead, we discussed the canonical forms of constraints, which are suitable as output from the system.

-As shown in the second example, we can obtain an answer in the form of a relation among parameters, in particular, in the case where many parameters in a goal remain free.
+As shown in the examples, we can obtain an answer in the form of a relation among parameters, in particular, in the case where many parameters in a goal remain free.
 This effect is very similar to that of partial evaluation, e.g. [13], or the unfolding technique in logic programming, e.g. [14].
 However, the result is more impressive and effective in CAL, since computation of Gröbner bases is much heavier and much more complicated than mere unification.

-In the current version of CAL, the value of a variable in constraints may be (virtually) any algebraic number, i.e. a complex number which can be a solution of polynomial equations with integer coefficients.
-However, if a certain variable, say x, can take its value only in real numbers, then the constraint, $x^2 + 1 = 0$, is inconsistent.
+In the current version of CAL, the value of a variable in constraints may be (virtually) any algebraic number, i.e. a complex number which can be a solution of a polynomial equation with integer coefficients.
+However, if a certain variable, say x, can take its value only in real numbers, then the constraint, $x^2+1=0$, is inconsistent.
 Therefore, if we have a powerful constraint solver which knows a lot about the smaller domain of real numbers, the execution time is expected to be reduced drastically for some practical problems.
-On the other hand, the user may want to write non-algebraic constraints, such as $\sin(x) = 1$, or $e^x = \pi$.
+On the other hand, the user may want to write non-algebraic constraints, such as $\sin(x)=1$, or $e^x=\pi$.
 In this case, it may be necessary to extend the domain to the set of all complex numbers.